 - Analyzing data from a large survey to evaluate alternative measures of "fit" between workers and their occupations.

-Nexus scholars will earn $7,000 for full-time work during the eight-week summer program on Cornell's Ithaca campus.
-Students will be chosen based on their interest in research, their ability to work collaboratively, and their potential to contribute to their chosen project.
+Nexus scholars will be awarded $7,000 for full-time work during the eight-week summer program on Cornell’s Ithaca campus.
+Students will be chosen based on their interest in research, their ability to work collaboratively and their potential to contribute to their chosen project.

 The program is made possible through a number of alumni gifts, including from Elaine Wong ’97 and Fritz Demopoulos.